MisterWhy/first-project---pinteresting/README.md

 # One Month Rails

-This is the pinteresting sample application for
+This is the pinteresting project application for
 [* One Month Rails*]

-by [Raymond]
+by [MisterWhy]